T-Troll/alienfx-tools/README.md

 First, use "Devices and Lights" tab to configure out devices and lights settings, if you don't run `alienfx-probe` yet.
 Use "Color" tab for simple lights setup (this colors and modes will stay as default until AWCC run or modified by other app), even after reboot.</br>
 You can also assign event for light to react on (power state, performance indicator, or just activity light), as well as a color for reaction at "Monitoring" tab.<br>
-If "Use color settings as default" is active, first color from "Color" tab will be used for "calm" situation, and the second color from "Monitoring" tab will be uset for "active" situation, if it's not active - both colors will taken from "Monitoring" tab.<br>
+If "Use color settings as default" is active, first color from "Color" tab will be used for "calm" situation, and the second color from "Monitoring" tab will be uset for "active" situation, if it's not active - both colors will taken from "Monitoring" tab (and colors from "Color" tab if monitoring is disabled).<br>
 You can mix different monitoring type at once, f.e. different colors for same light for both CPU load and "system overheat".
 In this case Status color always override Performance one, as well as both override Power one.<br>
-If the app minimized, it hide itsef at the tray, check tray menu (right-click on tray button) for some fast switch buttons as well.<br>
+Tray menu (right-click on tray button) avaliable all the time for some fast switch functins, application hide to tray completely then minimized.<br>
 ```
 How it works
 ```
 "Color" tab is set hardware color mode for light.
 This mode will remain even if you exit application.<br>
 "Monitoring" tab designed for system events monitoring and change lights to reflect it - like power events, system load, temperatures.<br>
-"Devices and lights" tab is an extended GUI for `alienfx-probe`, providing device and lights control, names modification, light testing and some other hardware-related settings.<br>
+"Devices and lights" tab is an extended GUI for `alienfx-probe`, providing device and lights control, names modification, light testing and some other hardware-related settings.
+NB: If you want to add new light, type light ID into LightID box.
+If this ID already present in list, it will be overrided to first unused ID.
+Don't try to enter light name at this stage, it's always set to default for easy recognition, change it later for desired one.<br>
-"Settings" tab is for application settings control.<br>
+"Settings" tab is for application/global lights settings control - states, behaviour, dimming, as well as application settings.<br>
 Keyboard shortcuts (any time):
 - CTRL+SHIFT+F12 - enable/disable lights
 - CTRL+SHIFT+F11 - dim/undim lights